cyrus-/typy/README.md

 `tydy` (pronounced "tidy")
 ==========================
-Typed functional programming languages, like OCaml and Haskell, promise a way forward, but real concerns about library availability and familiarity have limited adoption.
-Here's is a made-up but very real quote:
+Typed functional programming languages, like OCaml and Haskell, promise a way forward, but real concerns about library availability and familiarity have limited their adoption.
+Here's a made-up quote:

-> "You'll never get me to give up my obscure Python statistics packages.
+> "You'll never get me to give up my obscure Python statistics packages!
 Please remove my name from your list."

 Enter `tydy`, a typed functional programming language _embedded cleanly into Python as a library_.

 Hello, World!
 -------------
+Let's do it.
 Here is the heart of a tydy'd up "Hello, World!":
 ```python
 def greet(x : string):
     "Hello, " + x + "!"